sernstETH/nvratemodel/README.md

   ```
   to see whether it works and to have a look at the saved data structure (a human-readable ```.json``` file).

-- Generating a LUT of the Debye Integral:
+- Generating a LUT of the Phonon-Integral:

-  As you probably noticed in the example above, the library printed a note about a missing lookup table (LUT) of the Debye Integral.
+  As you probably noticed in the example above, the library printed a note about a missing lookup table (LUT) of the Phonon-Integral.
 If you just want to test the nvratemodel library a bit or if you just intend to use it at room temperature (```HighTmodel```), you can just ignore this.
 But if you want to use the ```MEmodel``` and are interested in a faster computational speed, do as the printed note tells you: generate (and automatically save in the root directory of the nvratemodel) a LUT, which will take on the order of 25min, but saves you time on all computations later on.
   Call
   ```
-  nv.updateDebyeIntegralFullLUT(0.168)
+  nv.updatePhononIntegralFullLUT(0.168)
   ```
   for the default Debye cutoff energy of ```phonCutoff=0.168```eV.
 You can also set other values of ```modeldict['phonCutoff']``` (see below) - the library will then ask you again to update the LUT with the values requested.